vaisakh329/vaisakh329/README.md

-## Hello, Welcome to my Github 👋
+## Hello, Welcome to my Github ⭐🌠

 I am Vaisakh Rajeev! (aka R.Vaisakh or Rajeev Vaisakh officially)

-I am a PhD student in Astrophysics, passionate about exploring the universe through computational methods, data analysis, and theoretical modeling.
+I am a PhD student in Astrophysics @ Southern Methodist University, Dallas, Texas - passionate about exploring the universe through computational methods, data analysis, and theoretical modeling.
 My research focuses on Observational Cosmology - probing the cosmic expansion of the Nearby and Distant Universe.

 Research Interests